Dimitri della Faille

 I have maintained my active creative involvement in the artistic community, especially in media arts and electronic music.
 I am a member of the Association pour la Création et la Recherche Électroacoustiques du Québec (electroacoustic music) (see:ACREQ), which presents, among other activities, the International Digital Arts Biennial (see: BIAN).
 I am also a member of the artistic committee of the ELEKTRA Festival (see: ELEKTRA) and of the Board of Directors of the Coalition of New Canadians for Arts and Culture (see: CNCAC).
 I have given more than sixty workshops and sound performances in over fifteen countries (including Argentina, Brazil, Chile, China, Ecuador, Indonesia, Japan, Mexico, Uruguay, Peru and Singapore), and produced a half-dozen CDs and vinyl albums (see:Discogs and Wikipedia).

 In 1998, I set up an independent record label, which allowed me to launch the work of numerous artists from Latin America, Asia, Europe and North America (see: Hushush, Archives.org, Discogs andWikipedia).
 This hands-on experience in the cultural arena has been a valued contribution to my university work.
 It has provided authentic professional experience that has offered in-depth, critical insight into « Southern » societies, thus balancing the more formal environment of my university research.
 In addition to being an intellectual and an artist, I am an avid sportsman.
-I hold a second-level (second-dan) black belt in kendo, Japanese competitive fencing.
+I hold a third-level (third-dan) black belt in kendo, Japanese competitive fencing.